-- For AltiContact Manager 5.0 Server: - Windows 2000 Server with SP4 and above.
+- For AltiContact Manager 5.0A Server: - Windows 2000 Server with SP4 and above.

-- Windows 2000 Professional with SP4 and above (SmallOffice and AltiServ1 IP only) - Windows Server 2003
+- Windows 2000 Professional with SP4 and above (SmallOffice and AltiServ1 IP only) - Windows XP Professional (SmallOffice and AltiServ1 IP only) - Windows Server 2003

 Note: If installing AltiContact Manager for the first time and you wish to use the software with Windows 2000, you must already be running Windows 2000 prior to the AltiContact Manager software installation.